Empire Airlines: Previous passenger service

-In May 1993, cities served were Boise, Lewiston, Coeur d'Alene, ID; Portland and Astoria, OR; Spokane, Pasco, Olympia, Seattle, and Hoquiam, WA.
-This was the third time Seattle has been served.
+In May 1993, Empire's network included Boise, Lewiston, and Coeur d'Alene, ID; Portland and Astoria, OR; and Spokane, Pasco, Olympia, Seattle, and Hoquiam, WA.
+This was the third time Seattle had been served.
 Prior to the Metro propjets being introduced and new service to Lewiston, Empire had served Seattle and Missoula with the Cessna Conquest turboprop from Coeur d'Alene.

 Fleet

-As of January 2022, the Empire Airlines fleet includes the following aircraft:
+As of July 2024, the Empire Airlines fleet includes the following aircraft:

 Previously operated

 Empire Air formerly operated the following aircraft: